What to order at Charleston’s James Beard-nominated restaurants

 Apple on pizza?
 Trust us here. | Photo by Renzo Wood-Fired Pizza

-In the Outstanding Wine and Other Beverages category, Park Circle’s Stems and Skins is among the nominees.
-We recommend a twist on the trending Girl Dinner — get a Caesar salad, whipped ricotta, and a wine that tickles your fancy.
+This Park Circle gem is a must-visit.
+We recommend a twist on the trending Girl Dinner — get a Caesar salad, whipped ricotta, and a bottle that tickles your fancy.

 Do you think the James Beard Award missed any Holy City gems?
 Write to us with your recommendations so we can show some love to those who missed out.